Our church has a wide range of committees on which members can serve.

-24 members (called Elders), the Moderator, and Clerk of Session
+24 members (Ruling Elders), the Moderator, and Clerk of Session

 The Session governs the spiritual and programmatic life of the congregation, guiding all its affairs and activities.
 Responsible to the Presbytery of Philadelphia, Session leads the congregation through its committees: Adult Education, Children's Ministry, Financial Stewardship, Membership, Nominating, Outreach, Parish Life, Personnel, Property, and Worship and Music.
 Each Elder Serves on a committee as well as on Session.
 Elders are also trustees of the corporation and are responsible for the fiscal and property aspects of the Church.